 Bev’s Girl Films’ debut short film, Hide and Seek was a top ten film in the Asian American Film Lab’s 2015 72 Hour Shootout Filmmaking Competition, and she received a Best Actress nomination.
 Her short film, When the World Was Young garnered a 2021 DisOrient Film Audience Choice Award for Best Short Narrative.
 Lia has appeared in the films Wolf, New Jack City, A Kiss Before Dying, King of New York, Big Trouble in Little China, The Last Dragon, Taxman.
 She stars in and served as Executive Producer for the short independent films Hide and Seek, Balancing Act, Rom-Com Gone Wrong, Belongingness and When the World was Young.
 She is also the Executive Producer for The Cactus, The Language Lesson, The Writer and Cream and 2 Shugahs.
 BGF collaborates with and produces multi-media content for artists, actors, designers, theatrical productions, composers, musicians and corporations.

-All text, graphics, articles & photographs: © 2000-2017 Lia Chang Multimedia.
+All text, graphics, articles & photographs: © 2000-2023 Lia Chang Multimedia, unless otherwise indicated.
 All rights reserved.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Lia Chang.
+All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Lia Chang, unless otherwise indicated.
 You may not alter or remove any trademark, copyright or other notice from copies of the content.
-For permission, please contact Lia at email@example.com
+For permission, please contact Lia at email@example.com.